First steps for new students at CMC Buena Vista

-Walk-in ACCUPLACER testing takes place on the Rifle campus every Friday from 9:00 – 11:30 am.
+ACCUPLACER testing takes place at the Buena Vista Campus by appointment.
 The test is free to students.
-To make a testing appointment, contact Katie at firstname.lastname@example.org or call 970-625-6927.
+To make a testing appointment, contact the Buena Vista Campus at 719-395-8419.

 There are many great resources for assisting students in preparing for the ACCUPLACER test.
-Below are two, free websites.
+Below are three, free websites.

 Longsdale Publishing / click Register NEW Account, use school number: 63227, school key: cmcsuccess

 To submit coursework from other institutions for placement consideration, have the school(s) submit official college transcripts to Colorado Mountain College.

 Do not send transcripts to the Buena Vista Campus.

 Students register for classes by meeting with an Academic Advisor after placement testing is completed or transcripts from other colleges have been received.
 Meeting with an Academic Advisor assists students with classes, planning, and any questions.
 Advising appointments are available in Buena Vista or Salida.
 To schedule an appointment with an Academic Advisor, please call the Buena Vista Campus at 719-395-8419.

 5. Prepare for classes